The following racing rules are to be acknowledged and followed by any member of the SOP Motorsport Community.

 Typical incidents will fall into 3 classes:

-Racing Incident: A typical racing incident, no penalty involved.
+Racing Incident: No penalty involved.

 Warning: A driver will be warned of an action, but it does not warrant a penalty.